-A Place to ReflectMany monuments and memorials are displayed at Battery Park, many honouring those who lost their lives in service to their country such as the American Merchant Mariner’s Memorial, the New York Korean War Veteran Memorial, the East Coast Memorial and the Coast Guard Memorial.
+A Place to ReflectMany monuments and memorials are displayed at The Battery, many honouring those who lost their lives in service to their country such as the American Merchant Mariner’s Memorial, the New York Korean War Veteran Memorial, the East Coast Memorial and the Coast Guard Memorial.
 Fritz Koenig’s metal sculpture The Sphere is a popular attraction drawing many visitors to the park.
 Once located in a plaza between the World Trade Center towers, the 25-foot high piece was found among the wreckage after the 9/11 attacks and while it has suffered damage, it still remains intact.
 The Sphere is on temporary display at the Battery along with an eternal flame that was ignited on September 11, 2002, serving as a tribute to those who perished at the World Trade Center.

-The Park at the Tip of ManhattanBattery Park is one of the oldest public spaces in New York City.
+The Park at the Tip of ManhattanThe Battery is one of the oldest public spaces in New York City.
 Covering 25 acres of waterfront parkland, it is the first waterfront park in the city dating back to 1693.
-Over four million people visit the Battery each year, and many top New York City attractions are within easy walking distance of the park including the New York Stock Exchange on Wall Street and the South Street Seaport which houses boutiques, restaurants, and a satellite location of TKTS, the half-price Broadway theatre ticket booth.
+Over four million people visit the Battery each year, and many top New York City attractions are within easy walking distance of the park including the New York Stock Exchange on Wall Street and the South Street Seaport which houses boutiques, restaurants, and a satellite location of TKTS, the half-price Broadway Theater ticket booth.
 Many museums are also easily accessible such as the Museum of Jewish Heritage.
 The ferries to the Statue of Liberty and historic Ellis Island dock at the shore of the Battery, and tickets can be purchased at the Castle Clinton National Monument.
-Battery Park is also next to the Staten Island Ferry Terminal.
+The Battery is also next to the Staten Island Ferry Terminal.

-Visiting Battery ParkBattery Park is located in southern Manhattan, stretching from State Street to the New York Harbour.
+Visiting The BatteryThe Battery is located in southern Manhattan, stretching from State Street to the New York Harbour.
 It can be accessed from State Street and Battery Place.
-There are numerous playgrounds, eateries and washroom facilities at Battery Park.
+There are numerous playgrounds, eateries and washroom facilities at The Battery.